HaenggiYannick/Python-Markowitz-Model/README.md

 After having identified the simulated version of the portfolio, we will complement the analysis with a the closed-form alternative to find the optimal portfolio.
 We will use this version to advise user, as results are much more stable Efficient Markowitz Frontier.

 To do so, we first install the SciPy (pronounced “Sigh Pie”) open-source software for mathematics, science, and engineering.
+Again, user your terminal to install SciPy with the following command:
 ```
 pip install scipy
 ```